Keizō Hayashi

-Biography

-Early years
+Early life and education

 Keizō Hayashi was born on 8 January 1907 in Ishikawa Prefecture in the Chūbu region of Japan, with family's koseki registered in Tokyo Prefecture.
-He was the eldest son of Lieutenant-General Yasakichi Hayashi (1876-1948) of the Imperial Japanese Army and Teruko Hayashi (née Ishikawa).
-He had an older sister, Sakurako (born 1903), who was the wife of Kyoshiro Ando (1893-1982), former Governor of Kyoto Prefecture, and two younger sisters, Shigeko (born 1910) and Misako (born 1918).
+He was the eldest son of Lieutenant-General Yasakichi Hayashi (1876–1948) of the Imperial Japanese Army and Teruko Hayashi (née Ishikawa).
+He had an older sister, Sakurako (born 1903), who was the wife of Kyoshiro Ando (1893–1982), former Governor of Kyoto Prefecture, and two younger sisters, Shigeko (born 1910) and Misako (born 1918).
 Instead of joining the army like his father, he studied law in Tokyo Imperial University.
 He passed the Higher Civil Service Examinations in 1928 and graduated from the law school of the University with a Bachelor of Arts degree the following year.